Supreme Court of Christmas Island: First courts on the island

-Establishment of the court
+Court history

 In 1958 Australia accepted Christmas Island as a territory, and established the court under the Christmas Island Act 1958.
 The court was designated a superior court of record and had all the same powers that other supreme courts in Australia had.
 The court was to be constituted according to local ordinances made by the Governor-General of Australia on the advice of the Australian Government.

 The court was a superior court and a court of record.
 Judges appointed by the Governor-General constituted it as required.
 The court was permitted to sit anywhere in Australia as the interests of justice required, and was not confined to hearing a case on the island.
 When hearing criminal cases, the court sat with a jury to determine an accused person's guilt.
 If the court sat outside the island, the court could use jurors from the State or Territory that the court was actually sitting at.

+In 1987, a murder trial before the court was aborted by Justice John Gallop on the grounds that no impartial jury could be found among the island's residents.
+The trial was subsequently moved to Perth, where a local jury found two men guilty of murdering Soo Ten Chan in order to steal his gambling winnings.
+The case exposed a number of issues with Christmas Island's justice system: the local assembly had to pass an ordinance to allow for a jury trial, as there was previously no such legal right, and the federal government subsequently had to amend the Christmas Island Act to allow for the court to be moved to Perth.